 The District has consistently been recognized as one of the top performing Districts in the Commonwealth.
-In 2023, the Pittsburgh Business Times ranked Peters Township third among 105 local public school districts and sixth among all districts across the State.
-In addition, Peters Township High School was ranked first among all high schools in the Pittsburgh Metro Area by U.S. News & World Report, whose elementary school rankings also listed Bower Hill Elementary as second in Pennsylvania and Pleasant Valley Elementary as third.
+In 2024, the Pittsburgh Business Times ranked Peters Township third among 105 local public-school districts and fifth among all districts across the State.
+In addition, Peters Township High School was ranked first among all high schools in the Pittsburgh Metro Area by U.S. News & World Report, whose elementary school rankings also listed Bower Hill Elementary as first in Pennsylvania based on PSSA exam results.